Docaro

 Provides default rules for general partnerships, which may apply subsidiarily to LLPs where the LLP agreement is silent, influencing the structure of agreements for limited liability entities.

-What is a Limited Liability Partnership Agreement in the UK?
+What is a Limited Liability Partnership Agreement in the United Kingdom?

 When should you use a Limited Liability Partnership Agreement?